Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 You can set up the webhooks and generate HMAC by running the command `npm run setup-resources` as below, the command requires the `ADYEN_INTEGRATION_CONFIG` to be set as an environment variable.
 For every project you want to generate HMAC key set the attribute `enableHmacSignature: true` and do not have the attribute `secretHmacKey`.
 The new HMAC key will be generated and the updated `ADYEN_INTEGRATION_CONFIG` will be printed to you.
 Use this updated `ADYEN_INTEGRATION_CONFIG` to replace the existing one in environment variable and run the notification module.
 Be aware that this command also sets up [the commercetools resources required for the notification module](./HowToRun.md#commercetools-project-requirements).

+(⚠️ When deploying in Connect, it is mandatory for the user to set the `enableHmacSignature` to false, as currently does not support it.)

 ```bash
 export ADYEN_INTEGRATION_CONFIG=xxxx
 npm run setup-resources